New NHS staff will be trained and regulated properly, vows Sunak

 It is hoped the plans, along with reforms to pension schemes, could mean up to 130,000 staff stay working in NHS settings longer.

-The new plan – which was commissioned and accepted by ministers – has been backed by a £2.4 billion investment by the Government.
+The new plan has been backed by a £2.4 billion investment by the Government.

 Health leaders have also agreed the plan needs to be revised every two years to accommodate changing needs across the service.